Enumerator::ArithmeticSequence missing allocator for #clone and #dup

 I filed this as a bug rather than feature, since it seemed like a breaking change and I wasn't sure if it was intentional.
 Thank you!

-Updated by shan (Shannon Skipper) 10 months ago
+Updated by shan (Shannon Skipper) about 1 year ago

 After I filed this, al203-cr on #ruby IRC pointed out this seems intentional since

 rb_undef_alloc_func(rb_cArithSeq); is manually undefined here: https://github.com/ruby/ruby/blob/v2_7_1/enumerator.c#L4068

 Treating it as immutable makes sense to me, since an ArithmeticSequence's begin/end/exclude_end?/step can't be mutated without Fiddle.
 It just surprised me, since they're not frozen.

 1.step.frozen? #=> false

 Updated by jeremyevans0 (Jeremy Evans) about 1 year ago

 - Backport deleted (

 2.5: UNKNOWN, 2.6: UNKNOWN, 2.7: UNKNOWN)